ANALYTICS SOLUTIONS2025-12-29

-The COVID-19 pandemic has thrown the business world off of its’ axis.
-The virus has disrupted global productivity, manufacturing, service activities, and supply chains.
+The COVID-19 pandemic has thrown the business world off its axis.
+The virus has disrupted global productivity, manufacturing, and service activities, as well as supply chains.
 How to manage dynamic pricing in COVID-19?

-With the major services that form the backbone of the business world out of commission, how do you do business during the crisis?
-This is especially true if your business has begun using dynamic pricing.
+With the primary services that form the backbone of the business world out of commission, how do you do business during the crisis?
+This is especially true if your company has begun using dynamic pricing.

-In the pre-pandemic days, many e-commerce firms were using dynamic pricing models successfully.
+In the pre-pandemic days, many e-commerce firms successfully used dynamic pricing models.
 Whether in travel, retail, or entertainment, services or products were sold online at different prices to different groups of people, often at different times.

 But the pandemic has raised some legal and ethical questions over the practice, and even on the efficacy of this form of “differential pricing”.